eatthinkdu/eatthinkdu.github.io/_posts/2015-08-17-reflecting-on-cape-town.md

 I sometimes felt stuck.

-<h3>And that's the thing about growth.
-I guess it always comes with some growing pains.</h3>
+<h3>Some people call struggle by another name.
+I personally quite like "growth."</h3>

-Most importantly, through it all, I learned about the power of <b>surrounding myself with people who saw me for who I could be, and not for who I necessarily was in the moment</b>.
+Through it all, I learned about the power of <b>surrounding myself with people who saw me for who I could be, and not for who I necessarily was in the moment</b>.
 Especially a Zulu Queen, a programmer turned technology educator, and a new coder with a thousand lives.
 Nothing was more motivating than people by my side genuinely advocating for my success, and weren't afraid to tell me straight when I could do better.

 When I could <i>be</i> better.

+Thanks to some advice from my CEO, I began to think hard about living life the way you <b>choose</b> to live it, and what it means to design your lifestyle.
+I learned that it starts with just that -- a conscious choice.

 <h3>What really made my experience, though, were my students.</h3>